lfsando/Average-Frame-Color/README.md

 >> Usage: frames.py [OPTIONS] FILEPATH

 >> Options:
 >>   --output TEXT     Output file name or relative path.
-If not extension,
+If file does not have extension,
->>                     defaults to --extension or JPEG if no extension is given.
+>>                     defaults to --extension or JPEG if no --extension is given.
 >>   --width INTEGER   Width of the output file.
 If none provided the width of
 >>                     the image will be half the amount of frames calculated
 >>   --extension TEXT  Output file extension.